ibm-cloud-docs/app-configuration/ac-audit.md

 {: caption="Table 1.
 Overview of {{site.data.keyword.appconfig_short}} actions that generate {{site.data.keyword.at_full_notm}} events" caption-side="top"}

-Any unauthorised request made for any of the above mentioned actions in the list, causes a management event to be emitted.
+If an unauthorised request is made for any of the above mentioned actions in the list, a management event with reason code 403 is emitted.
 {:note: .note}